onBufferFull

 callback Worker::$onBufferFull

 Each connection has a separate application layer send buffer.
-If the client's receiving speed is slower than the server's sending speed, the data will be stored in the application layer buffer.
+If the client's receiving speed is lower than the server's sending speed, data will be temporarily stored in the application layer buffer.
 If the buffer is full, the onBufferFull callback will be triggered.

-The size of the buffer is TcpConnection::$maxSendBufferSize, with a default value of 1MB.
+The buffer size is large as TcpConnection::$maxSendBufferSize, with a default value of 1MB.
 The buffer size can be dynamically set for the current connection, for example:

-// Set the maximum send buffer size for the current connection in bytes
+// Set the send buffer size of the current connection in bytes

 $connection->maxSendBufferSize = 102400;

-Alternatively, you can use TcpConnection::$defaultMaxSendBufferSize to set the default buffer size for all connections, for example:
+You can also use TcpConnection::$defaultMaxSendBufferSize to set the default buffer size for all connections, for example:

 use Workerman\Connection\TcpConnection;